SolderedElectronics/Dasduino-Board-Definitions-for-Arduino-IDE/Dasduino_ESP8266_core-1.0.0/tests/README.md

 ### Running test cases

+**NOTE!** The test-on-host environment is dependent on some submodules.
+Make sure to run `git submodule update --init` before running any test.

 To run test cases, go to tests/host/ directory and run `make`.
 This will compile and run the tests.

 If all tests pass, you will see "All tests passed" message and the exit code will be 0.